vippsas/vipps-magento/README.md

 Vipps and MobilePay are used by large and small companies.
 From years of shopping safely with Vipps/MobilePay, customers trust their personal information will remain secure.
 Businesses have the reassurance of our advanced fraud protection and payment protection policy.

-The *Vipps/MobilePay Payment Module for Adobe Commerce* plugin is available for download at [https://github.com/vippsas/vipps-magento/releases](https://github.com/vippsas/vipps-magento/releases).
+This plugin is available for download at [https://github.com/vippsas/vipps-magento/releases](https://github.com/vippsas/vipps-magento/releases).

 ## Documentation